List of cabinets of Lebanon

 The Council of Ministers of Lebanon, known informally as the Cabinet of Lebanon, is the chief executive body of the Republic of Lebanon.

 October 2004 cabinet

+The cabinet came after the collapse of the Fifth cabinet of Rafic Hariri resigned in the uproar following the parliamentary extension of the presidency of Émile Lahoud for three years.
+The Karami cabinet itself fell six months later during the Cedar Revolution, which was sparked by the assassination of Rafik Hariri, the previous prime minister.

+April 2005 cabinet

+A temporary Lebanese government was formed on 19 April 2005, after 50 days of the resignation of the Omar Karami government.
+The main goal of the cabinet was to supervise the 2005 Lebanese general election, so it was headed by Najib Mikati and 14 independent ministers.

 July 2005 cabinet

 The July 2005, Lebanese cabinet was formed by Fouad Siniora on 19 July 2005 who was appointed by then president Émile Lahoud.
 All the main political blocs were included in it except for the Free Patriotic Movement-led bloc headed by General Michel Aoun.
 On 24 November 2007, the government became an interim one following the end of the president's mandate.

 July 2008 cabinet

 The July 2008 Lebanese cabinet was formed by Fouad Siniora on 11 July 2008.

 November 2009 cabinet

 In November 2009, after five months of negotiations following the 2009 parliamentary elections, Lebanese prime minister Saad Hariri formed a national unity government.

 June 2011 cabinet

 On 13 June 2011, after five months of negotiations following the designation of Najib Mikati as prime minister, he formed a new government.